emotion-js/emotion/.changeset/hip-moons-play.md

 '@emotion/memoize': minor
 ---

-Migrate to TypeScript and emit declarations based on the code
+Source code has been migrated to TypeScript.
+From now on type declarations will be emitted based on that, instead of being hand-written.